 Personally, it bothers me that Rue's love for Mytho is never called into question.
 There is nothing left to him but his body and his desire to protect others: how can she love him truly?
 I would think that she is deluded into loving an empty shell, projecting her feelings onto an empty canvas, and be horrified by his reactions and grow to hate him for becoming a person.
 Evidently, though, she has truly been in love with him since she was a little girl.
 Being supportive of him changing in a positive way seems to be Duck's domain, and that strikes me as true love.
 So why does Rue get the prince in the end?

-Rue was shown of being disturbed by his changes at first, but in the second season I think it shows her beginning to accept him for who he truly is, not just as a prince that will love her because that's his nature.
+Rue was shown to be disturbed by his changes at first, but in the second season I think it shows her beginning to accept him for who he truly is, not just as a prince that will love her because that's his nature.
 Plus, the second season seems to make a case that Rue is prepared to love Mytho even for his darker qualities—brought out by the Raven's blood—whereas Ahiru is scared of it and pushed away by it, even though she still tries her best to help him.
 Plus, although Ahiru definitely cares for and supports Mytho, she never has gotten to know Mytho as well as Rue or Fakir.

 Thank you.
 It is nice to know that my lack of emotional dissonance is not due to a flaw within myself.